-- following the procedures set out in chapters 4, 5 and 7 of EN 14363:2016, or - performing simulations using a validated model.
+- following the procedures set out in the specification referenced in Appendix D Index [7], or - performing simulations using a validated model.

 The demonstration of conformity is described in point 6.2.2.3.

 Running dynamic behaviour is permitted to be assessed at interoperability constituent level in accordance with point 6.1.2.1.
 In this case a specific test or simulation at subsystem level is not required.